jbilcke-hf/ai-tube/src/clap/clap-specification-draft.md

 ## What are CLAP files?

-The CLAP format (.clap) is a video project format used to store information about a generative AI video.
+The CLAP format (.clap) is a file format designed for AI video projects.

-It preserves prompts and assets into the same container, making easier to share a project between different people or applications.
+It preserves prompts and assets into the same container, making it easier to share an AI video project between different people or applications.

 ## Structure